caldevopsonline/UrlCapture1.0/README.md

 # Using Github Action for Continuous Integration
 This repo has a continuous integration enabled from the Actions panel.
 Each time a commit is made, a continous integration process is triggered to build the project and also provides an alert when a bug is found.

+# Using a Post method and Request
+The flask application makes use python HTTP request library and  Post method.
+The post method is linked to the path '/capture' which captures the data from the input field and sends an HTTP get request to the intended URL.